 What will happen to information about me?

-You will be given the opportunity to choose a pseudonym Stephanie Haven will be the only person with access to the list linking the pseudonym with your real name and demographic data.
+You will be given the opportunity to choose a pseudonym to de-identify your story while retaining the humanity of your experience.
+Stephanie Haven will be the only person with access to the list linking the pseudonym with your real name and demographic data.

 Your name, age, accessibility need, and your general area of study will be collected for analysis purposes.
 Your name, age and area of study will remain confidential.
 Your accessibility needs may be used for analysis purposes.

+Please note that, due to the relatively small number of AUT students with accessibility needs, complete anonymity cannot be guaranteed.
+Every effort will be made to protect your identity, but there is a small possibility that someone familiar with your circumstances may be able to recognise your story in publications related to this research study.

 No information will be sought about you from external sources.
 Only the information you choose to share will be gathered.

 Your information and transcripts will be stored on a secure, password-protected AUT OneDrive belonging to the Primary Supervisor.
 Your Participant Consent Forms will be stored in a locked drawer in Stephanie’s supervisors' office at AUT.
 Your information will be stored for six years after the research is complete, at which point it will be destroyed or deleted.

+Data will be deleted from portable recording devices after downloading has taken place

 This research may lead to further research into the topic in the future.
 You are not obligated to participate in any further research unless you choose to do so.